Lay Ministry Training and Formation

 What qualifications do I need to apply?

 If you are do not have the necessary qualifications why not consider undertaking our level 3 access course?
-Successful completion will provide access onto our degree level courses.
-Click on the tab below to find out more.
+See the tab below to find out more.

 Do I need a placement?

-Yes, all our degree students have a placement for the duration of their studies.
-We call these ministerial practice agencies or practice agencies for short.
-You should expect to spend an average of 16 hours a week in your practice agency when not in college, engaged in relevant ministry as part of an existing team.
+Yes, all students have a placement for the duration of their studies.
+You should expect to spend an average of 16 hours a week in your placement when not in college, engaged in work relevant to your ministerial specialism as part of an existing ministerial team.

 Do I find my own placement?

-We will support you to find a suitable placement or practice agency.
-Many students apply with a practice agency already in mind but some don’t.
-The practice agency can be a church, para-church, or other faith context.
-Students typically stay with the same practice agency for the duration of their studies but it is possible to have a different agency each year.
+We will support you to find a suitable placement.
+Many students apply with a placement already in mind but some don’t.
+The placement can be a church, para-church, or other faith context.
+Students typically stay in the same placement for the duration of their studies but it is possible to have a different placement each year.

 We would encourage you to explore our partner agencies that have extensive experience of supporting students on the degree.
-Many of offer specific and sustainable support.
-Further details can be found by following the link on the right hand side.
+All offer specific practice support and some offer considerable financial support.
+Further details can be found by following the relevant link in the Lay Ministry Training menu.

 What do others say?

-Graduates of the course regularly reflect on their studies as a key transformative time within their life and ministry.
-What they have appreciated includes:
+Graduates of the course regularly reflect on their studies as a key transformative time within their life, faith and ministry.
+Graduates have commented on:

-- theological engagement that deepens and develops faith
+- the depth of theological engagement that deepens and develops faith

-- learning with students and teachers who come from a wide variety of church backgrounds and traditions
+- the benefit of learning with students and teachers from a wide variety of church backgrounds and traditions

 I'm interested - What next?